New Fire Alarm Legislation

 For council tenants

-Tenants are asked that should they receive a notification from Building Services regarding an installation to please provide access for operatives to safely carry out the work.
+While the majority of installations have been completed across our homes, tenants are asked that should they receive a notification from Building Services regarding an installation to please provide access for operatives to safely carry out the work.

 Disposing your old alarms